William Banfield: Personal life and legacy

 On 5 September 1897, he married Annie Elizabeth Newman, daughter of baker John Newman, in Birmingham.

 A block of council flats, William Banfield House in Munster Road, Fulham was named after him.

 His son, Frank Banfield, also became a prominent politician in Hammersmith and Fulham.

+He is buried in North Sheen Cemetery, Richmond, with his wife Annie Elizabeth and his daughter Annie.